Silviculturalist/CoRegistrationGame/README.md

 - Map your CSV column names to the required fields (StandID, PlotID, TreeID, X, Y, DBH, H).
 - Choose whether to impute missing values for DBH or Height using the provided Näslund height-diameter relationship (only one imputation option per file is allowed).
 - Set Näslund model parameters (with a real-time preview of the height curve).
-- Select an output folder where the transformed tree data and transformation logs will be saved.
+- Select an output folder for the transformed tree data.
+Transformation logs are stored in `./Transformations`.

 Once configured, click `Start` to launch the interactive application.